“When a mysterious package is delivered to Robin Ellacott, she is horrified to discover that it contains a woman’s severed leg.

 With the police focusing on the one suspect Strike is increasingly sure is not the perpetrator, he and Robin take matters into their own hands, and delve into the dark and twisted worlds of the other three men.
 But as more horrendous acts occur, time is running out for the two of them….”

 Career of Evil is the third book in the Cormoran Strike series by J.K.
 Rowling.
 It was published on 22nd October 2015 by Sphere Books, again under the pseudonym Robert Galbraith.

 J.K.
 Rowling stated in an interview that writing the book literally gave her nightmares.
-She had researched how the minds of real-life serial killers worked, especially that of Ted Bundy, who she roughly based the killer on.
+She had researched how the minds of real-life serial killers worked, especially that of Ted Bundy, whom she roughly based the killer on.

-She also said that, despite having multiple projects going at once, she had never enjoyed writing a book so much.
+She also said that despite having multiple projects going at once, she had never enjoyed writing a book so much.